ace-lab/rspec-questionwriter/README.md

 ```

 ## Todo
+- package this into a python module to avoid the working directory constraint
 - put this processing in the autograder to avoid a mess with python versions

 ## Quickstart